zubinchopra/portaldocs/portal-sdk/templates/top-extensions-csharp-test-framework.md

 ### Navigating to the Portal

-To navigate to the Portal, the extension supplies the Portal's uri.
+To navigate to the Portal, the extension supplies the Portal's URI.
 We recommend setting the value in the `app.config` file as shown in [Creating the Test Project](#creating-the-test-project).
 After the extension has the Portal uri, it can use the **WebDriverFactory.Create** method to create an instance of the `WebDriver` object and then use the **PortalAuthentication** class to login and navigate to the Portal in the browser, as in the following example.

    {"gitdown": "include-section", "file": "../samples/SampleCSTestsFiles/NavigateToPortalTest.cs", "section": "config#navigateToPortal"}